 5 – Remove any and all apps that you don’t use and/or don’t remember enabling.

-6 – (Optional) If you don’t use any apps at all (including games) you can disable ALL apps from being able to run at all on your account by clicking the Edit button under “Apps, Websites and Plugins” and then clicking Disable Platform.
+6 – (Optional) If you don’t use any apps at all (including games) you can disable ALL apps from being able to run at all on your account by clicking the Edit button under “Apps, Websites and Games” and then clicking Turn Off.

-Note: If you click Disable Platform you won’t be able to run any apps or play any games while you’re logged into this Facebook account.
+Note: If you click Turn Off you won’t be able to run any apps or play any games while you’re logged into this Facebook account.
 And yes, that’s what you want unless you do want to use a particular app or play a game.

 That’s all there is to disabling unused and unfamiliar Facebook apps using a computer.